alshoja/graphql-subscritpion-Koa-Angular/README.md

-#  Graphql subscrition with Query ,Mutation and made with
+#  Graphql subscrition with Query ,Mutation
+This is a basic BE and FE example for Graph Ql operations, A simple chat Bot

+### Made with
 - Koa
 - Typescript
 - Graphql